-- Repairs: If you withheld rent because of repairs issues, you should bring:
+- Repairs: If you withheld rent or did repair & deduct because of repairs issues, you should bring:

 - Housing Inspection License: Your landlord needs a license to charge you rent.
-To get your landlord’s license history, go to L&I at the Municipal Services Building (near Broad St & JFK Blvd) or click here.
-For the Housing Inspection License law, click here.
+To get your landlord’s license history, go to L&I at the Municipal Services Building at 1401 JFK Blvd or search for information about your rental property online.
+Also, review the Housing Inspection License law.

 - Certificate of Rental Suitability: If you moved in after October 2011 your landlord needs to give you a Certificate of Rental Suitability and the Philadelphia Partners for Good Housing Brochure to charge you rent or evict you.
-For the Certificate of Rental Suitability law, click here.
+Review the Certificate of Rental Suitability law.

-- Lead Free or Lead Safe Certification: If you moved in after December 2012 and you live in non-subsidized housing built before 1978 and you have a child age six or under when you signed the lease, your landlord needs to provide you a Lead Free or Lead Safe Certification to charge you rent.
-For the Lead Certification law, click here.
+- Lead Free or Lead Safe Certification: If you moved in after December 2012 your landlord needs to provide you a Lead Free or Lead Safe Certification to charge you rent.
+Review more information about lead paint in Philadelphia and the Lead Certification Law.

 - Lead Poisoning Violation: If the Health Department cites your property for a lead poisoning violation, your landlord cannot charge rent or evict you until the cause of the lead poisoning is remediated.
-For the Lead Poisoning law, click here.
+Review more information about lead paint in Philadelphia and the Lead Poisoning Law.

-- Excess Security Deposit: After the first year of a lease, you can ask for a rent credit for any security deposit over one month’s rent.
-For the Excess Security Deposit law, click here.
+- Excess Security Deposit: After the first year of a lease, you can ask for a rent credit for any security deposit paid over one month’s rent.
+Review the Landlord Tenant Act of 1951 Excess Security Deposit law.